Let the children come to me; do not hinder them, for to such belongs the kingdom of God.~Mark 10:14 ESV

 “Jesus died on the cross, and He’s alive.
 He’s up there.”
 You point upwards.

 “I will get you a heart with a cross.”
-I say, “because I can see you do understand.”
+I say, “because I guess you do understand.”

 Genre: Creative Non-fiction